Super-Natural Heat Stability from a Vegetable Juice

 Because of the much higher usage rates typically required for natural colors from beet and other vegetable juices, off-notes can be another issue.
 Additionally, in many baked and packaged food applications, the high usage rate will impact texture.
 This effect usually means less rise than desired in the final product and crumbling in some applications.

-Because of the Starbucks story and growing consumer demand for natural color sources, we began working on a solution to the heat stable red challenge.
-After several years of hard work, we finally have a solution — a natural vegetable juice that delivers bold, vibrant red shades that withstand heat in a neutral pH environment.
-We call it SupraRed™ and it provides a number of key advantages, including the following:
+Partly because of the Starbucks story but also due to growing consumer demand for natural color sources, we began working on finding a solution to the heat-stable red challenge.
+After several years of hard work, we finally have a solution—a natural vegetable juice that delivers bold, vibrant red shades that stand up to heat in a neutral pH environment.
+We call it SupraRed™ and it provides a number of key advantages including the following:

 - Clean and simple ingredient labeling

 - Broad range of shades possible in combination with other natural colors